district0x/cljs-web3-next/README.md

 It takes as arguments:
 - the [provider](#websocket-provider) map
 - smart contract instance, as returned by the [contract-at](#contract-at) function
-- the camel-cased keyword with the name of the smart contracts event to listen to
+- the CamelCased keyword with the name of the smart contracts event to listen to
 - map of options:
   - `:from-block` : the block number (greater than or equal to) from which to get events on.
 - a nodejs-style callback function (`error` is a first parameters and `response` the second), executed each time the event is seen (optional)